-Such events should be recorded and signed by a witness.
+Such events should be recorded in the physical intervention log and signed by a witness before adding to CPOMS.

 Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options or Positive Touch techniques.